PisterLab/scum-test-code/README.md

 ## Build

-* Install ARM Keil: https://www.keil.com/demo/eval/arm.htm, default settings (`MDK528A.EXE` known to work)
+* Install ARM Keil: https://www.keil.com/demo/eval/arm.htm, default settings (`MDK528A.EXE` and `MDK525.EXE` known to work. `MDK537.exe` (latest version as of writing) does not work out of the box since it uses compiler version 6, when we should be using compiler version 5.
+Perhaps this can be fixed or configured after installing.)
 * Open `scm_v3c/applications/all_projects.uvmpw`
 * In Keil project/workspace pane, right click desired project and click `Set as Active Project`
 * Press build button to generate `.bin` file for active project (`scm_v3c/applications/<app_name>/Objects/<app_name>.bin`)